Michiko Hamamura

 Michiko Hamamura (浜村 美智子, Hamamura Michiko) is a Japanese singer and actress.
 She was known as the "Banana Boat Girl" after she recorded a bilingual cover of the "Banana Boat Song".

 Career

 Her Waray Waray LP was issued on Diamond LP-1002 in 1960/1961.
 It was credited to Michiko Hamamura & The Bright Rhythm Boys of Tokyo.
 The instrumental backing was by Cesar Velasco and his Society Orchestra.
+The album included the Filipino folk-pop song "Waray-Waray" as title track.